robeeeeey/handtalk-challenge/README.md

-Then you can run the script with
+Then you can run the script with:

 ```shell
 python3 main.py
 ```

-and follow the given Instruction.
+and then follow the given Instruction.

-If you have PyCharm, clone the project directly, open the file `main.py` and start it.
+If you have PyCharm, clone the project directly, open the file `main.py` and run it.